Complex Movement Disorders

 Integrated Care

-If your child has a complex movement disorder, your family might see a wide range of specialists who work together to provide a comprehensive treatment plan using state-of-the-art technology.
+If someone has a complex movement disorder, your family might see a wide range of specialists who work together to provide a comprehensive treatment plan using state-of-the-art technology.

 Your care team at Gillette can help you determine if and when to work with experts in: